jansirach/school-system/README.md

 # Laravel SIS (Student Information System)

 This project is a Student Information System (SIS) built with Laravel.
-It provides functionalities for managing student data, courses, grades, attendance, and more.
+It provides functionalities for managing student data, courses, attendance, and more.

 ## Features